crupley/hoodie/code/README.md

 Filename | Function
 :--|:--
-makedbs.py | Functions associated with extracting raw data, cleaning, transforming, and inserting into and extracting from the database. featurize.py | Functions to turn data in database into actionable features shapefiles.py | Collection of functions for loading, manipulating, and merging shapefiles. graphreduce.py | Collection of functions for building and analyzing a graph model.
+makedbs.py | Functions associated with extracting raw data, cleaning, transforming, and inserting into and extracting from the database. featurize.py | Functions to turn data in database into actionable features. shapefiles.py | Collection of functions for loading, manipulating, and merging shapefiles. graphreduce.py | Collection of functions for building and analyzing a graph model. clusterize.py | Final function set for creating neighborhood clusters.

-## Dependencies
+## External dependencies

 * pandas
 * numpy